Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 Section 16(2)(b) provides that the receiver should have received the goods or services for availment of credit.
 When the payments are made on advance receipt of supplier, the recipient has not received the goods or services.
 Therefore, he is not entitled for credit on input tax paid.

-16.2.2.2 If Goods received in lots, ITC to be availed upon receipt of the last lots
+16.2.3.3 If Goods are received in lots, ITC to be availed upon receipt of the last lots

 1st Proviso to Section 16(2)